leaf-node/swirlnet.make-population/VS-NEAT.md

 solutions to a prior (albeit naive) version of the XOR problem were found.
 This feature may be readded later if found to be useful.

+## Weight mutation without uniform perturbance

+When a genome's connection genes get mutated, swirlnet does not uniformly mutate connection weights.
+(The original NEAT paper suggested that when mutating connection weights in a genome to uniformly perturb connection weights 90% of the time and set the rest of the connection weights to random values.) swirlnet uses gaussian distributions for randomizing weights of new connections and perturbing connection weights (differently for each mutating connection gene) during genome weight mutation.
+This approach gave better performance in the XOR challenge.